AlexAntony3/AlexDevPath/README.md

 - A form is required whereby the user can send me a message for any enquiries.
 - Validation is required throughout to provide users with any feedback required.
 - I can review the database to manage user's forms.
-- A staff/admin login for myself and staff to manage CRUD functionality for new projects and skills.
+- A staff/admin login for myself and staff to manage CRUD functionality for new projects, skills, experience and education.
 - Professional and modern design.

 ### User (guest) Stories

-- As a user, I expect every web page to be consistent with the same header and footer.
+- As a user, I expect every web page to be consistent with the same header and footer. [#9](https://github.com/AlexAntony3/AlexDevPath/issues/9)
-- As a user, I want to be able to see the work history of the Alex.
+- As a user, I want to be able to see the work history of the Alex. [#49](https://github.com/AlexAntony3/AlexDevPath/issues/49)
 - As a user, I want to be able to see a picture of Alex with a short description about himself.
 - As a user, I want to be able to see the projects Alex has completed.
 - As a user, I want to be able to contact Alex with a message.
-- As a user, I want to be able to download Alex's CV.
-- As a user, I want to be able to see Alex's skill set.
+- As a user, I want to be able to see Alex's skill set. [#14](https://github.com/AlexAntony3/AlexDevPath/issues/14)
-- As a user, I expect an easily navigatable web page that is simple.
+- As a user, I expect an easily navigatable web page that is simple. [#24](https://github.com/AlexAntony3/AlexDevPath/issues/24)
-- As a user, I want to be able to see skills, proficincies and expectations of the site owner.
+- As a user, I want to be able to see skills, proficincies and icon owner.
-- As a user, I expect to be able to follow Alex on social media through the footer.
+- As a user, I expect to be able to follow Alex on social media through the footer. [#16](https://github.com/AlexAntony3/AlexDevPath/issues/16)

 ### Staff Member Stories

-- As a staff member, I want to have a higher access account compared to the user.
+- As a staff member, I want to have a higher access account compared to the user. [#17](https://github.com/AlexAntony3/AlexDevPath/issues/17)
-- As a staff member, I want to be able to add any new project to the website.
+- As a staff member, I want to be able to add any new project to the website. [#18](https://github.com/AlexAntony3/AlexDevPath/issues/18)
-- As a staff member, I want to be able to edit any project to the website.
+- As a staff member, I want to be able to edit any project to the website. [#19](https://github.com/AlexAntony3/AlexDevPath/issues/19)
-- As a staff member, I want to be able to delete any project to the website.
+- As a staff member, I want to be able to delete any project to the website. [#20](https://github.com/AlexAntony3/AlexDevPath/issues/20)
-- As a staff member, I want to be able to add any new skills to the website.
+- As a staff member, I want to be able to add any new skills to the website. [#14](https://github.com/AlexAntony3/AlexDevPath/issues/14)
-- As a staff member, I want to be able to edit any skills to the website.
+- As a staff member, I want to be able to edit any skills to the website. [#14](https://github.com/AlexAntony3/AlexDevPath/issues/14)
-- As a staff member, I want to be able to delete any skills to the website.
+- As a staff member, I want to be able to delete any skills to the website. [#23](https://github.com/AlexAntony3/AlexDevPath/issues/23)
-- As a staff member, I expect the interface to be simple to use.
+- As a staff member, I expect the interface to be simple to use. [#24](https://github.com/AlexAntony3/AlexDevPath/issues/24)
+- As a staff member, I want to be able to have full CRUD functioanlity for the education section.
+- As a staff member, I want to be able to have full CRUD functioanlity for the Experience section.
+- As a staff member, I want to be able to have edit functioanlity for the about section.

 ### Developer Goals

 - The site should restrict users from entering invalid data into forms
-- The form must contain placeholder text in all fields to make it easier for the user to use.
+- The form must contain placeholder text in all fields to make it easier for the user to use. [#12](https://github.com/AlexAntony3/AlexDevPath/issues/12)
-- A notification must appear when a user has successfully logged in.
 - A notification must appear when a user has logged out.
-- The website is viable and accessible on all browsers.
+- The website is viable and accessible on all browsers.#
 - The website attractive and different when compared to other portfolio websites to make it stand out.
 - The website is responsive to multiple different size screens.